-To strive to really know how they are doing with what is going on in their slice of life, even if it’s existing right alongside yours.
+Strive to really know how your partner is doing with whatever is going on in their slice of life, even if it’s existing right alongside yours.

 How do you exercise your heart and mind to strengthen the muscle of empathy?

 The following are some simple, yet not always easy, suggestions that would help you to know your partner a little more deeply, and in turn for them to feel seen, understood, and valued by you.

 Respond to what you hear with more questions

 Slow down to ask your partner how their day is going, and really listen to the answer – what do their eyes, words, and body language convey?
 Respond to what you hear with more questions, comments, or reflections about what they’re discussing and how it is for them, rather than turning the conversation back to you.